Janice Galloway

-Janice Galloway (born 1955 in Saltcoats, Scotland) is a Scottish writer of novels, short stories, prose-poetry, non-fiction and libretti.
+Janice Galloway FRSL (born 1955 in Saltcoats, Scotland) is a Scottish writer of novels, short stories, prose-poetry, non-fiction and libretti.
+In 2023, she was elected a Fellow of the Royal Society of Literature.
+In 2024 she was awarded an honorary degree (DLitt) by the University of Glasgow.

 Biography

 She is the second daughter of James Galloway and Janet Clark McBride.
 Her parents separated when she was four and her father died when she was six.
-Her sister Cora, sixteen years older, died in 2000 from smoking-related illness.
+Her sister Nora, sixteen years older, died in 2000 from smoking-related illness.
 Janice Galloway's secondary education was at Ardrossan Academy, which is described in the memoir All Made Up.
-She studied Music and English at Glasgow University, then worked as a school teacher for ten years before turning to writing.
+She studied Music and English at Glasgow University, then worked as a school teacher for ten years, before turning to writing.

 She was the first Scottish Arts Council writer in residence to four prisons (HMPs Cornton Vale, Dungavel, Barlinnie and Polmont YOI) and was the Times Literary Supplement Research Fellow to the British Library in 1999.
 Her awards include: MIND/Allan Lane Award (for The Trick is to Keep Breathing), the McVitie's Prize (for Foreign Parts), the E.M.
 Forster Award (presented by the American Academy of Arts and Letters), the Creative Scotland Award, Saltire Book of the Year (for Clara) and the SMIT non-fiction Book of the Year for This is not about Me and Scottish Best Book of the Year 2012 for All Made Up.

-Janice Galloway lives in the Kingdom of Fife.
-She has one son, James.